-- Enhanced Transmission Selection on page 177 - Priority Flow Control on page 178
+- Enhanced Transmission Selection - Priority Flow Control

 Enhanced Transmission Selection

 In a converged network, different traffic types affect the network bandwidth differently.
 The purpose of Enhanced Transmission Selection (ETS) is to allocate bandwidth based on the different priority settings of the converged traffic.